 In the second context, CRD IV/CRR has introduced a deduction in the capital requirements for exposures to SME exposures through the application of an SME supporting factor equal to 0.7619.
 To be subject to the SME supporting factor, SMEs are identified using the Commission Recommendation 2003/361/EC of 6 May 2003, applying only the turnover criterion (turnover should not exceed EUR 50 million).
-In addition, the exposures should be included in 'retail', 'corporate' or 'secured by mortgages on IP exposure classes and the amount owed should not exceed EUR 1.5 million, in accordance with Article 501 of the CRR.
+In addition, the exposures should be included in 'retail',

-&lt;sup>11 The EBA Single Rulebook Q&A 2013\27
+&lt;sup>13 The EBA Single Rulebook Q&A 2013 27